Harran: Iron Age

 Since Harran was the sacred city of the moon-god, many Mesopotamian kings travelled there to receive the blessing and confirmation of their rule from the city's religious officials and in turn renovated and expanded Harran and its temples.
-The Ekhulkhul was renovated twice in the Neo-Assyrian period, by the kings Shalmaneser III (r.
+The Eḫulḫul was renovated twice in the Neo-Assyrian period by the kings Shalmaneser III (r.
 859–824 BC) and Ashurbanipal (r.
 669–631 BC).
 Prophecies made by prophets and oracles of the moon cult of Harran were held in high regard; in the 670s BC the Harranians correctly prophesied that Esarhaddon (r.
-681–669 BC) would conquer Egypt and Sasi, a usurper proclaimed king by an oracle from Harran, managed to rally widespread support in the empire before he was defeated.
-The reign of Esarhaddon in particular marked the rise of the Ekhulkhul into one of the most prominent religious sanctuaries in the ancient Near East, a position it would retain for centuries.
+681–669 BC) would conquer Egypt and Sasi, a usurper proclaimed king by the Oracle of Nusku from Harran, managed to rally widespread support in the empire before he was defeated.
+The reign of Esarhaddon in particular marked the rise of the Eḫulḫul into one of the most prominent religious sanctuaries in the ancient Near East, a position it would retain for centuries.

-The Assyrian Empire was defeated in the late 7th century BC by the newly established Neo-Babylonian Empire and the Medes.
-The Assyrian capital Nineveh fell in 612 BC but the remnants of the Assyrian army, led by the crown prince Ashur-uballit II, rallied at Harran.
+The Neo-Assyrian Empire was defeated in the late seventh century BC by the newly established Neo-Babylonian Empire and the Medes.
+The Assyrian capital of Nineveh fell in 612 BC but the remnants of the Assyrian army, led by Crown Prince Aššur-uballiṭ II, rallied at Harran.
 Harran is therefore typically regarded as the short-lived final capital of ancient Assyria.
-Ashur-uballit underwent a coronation ceremony at Harran, being invested with rulership by Sin.
-After a long siege lasting from the winter of 610 BC to early 609 BC, Harran was captured by the Babylonians and Medes, ending the Assyrian Empire.
-The Ekhulkhul was destroyed by the Medes at this time and was neglected for many years but was eventually restored by the Neo-Babylonian king Nabonidus (r.
+Aššur-uballiṭ II underwent a coronation ceremony at Harran, being invested with rulership by Sin.
+After a long siege lasting from the winter of 610 BC to early 609 BC, Harran was captured by the Babylonians and Medes, ending the Neo-Assyrian Empire.
+The Eḫulḫul was destroyed by the Medes at this time and was neglected for many years but was eventually restored by the Neo-Babylonian king Nabonidus (r.
 556–539 BC), who was from Harran.
 The city itself was also significantly revitalised in Nabonidus's reign.